mindbox/grav-book-of-condolences/readme.md

 ## Contributing translations

-Currently there are translations for English and German.
+Currently, there are translations for English and German.

-If you like to help with translating the project add the following files by compying and modifing another translation:
+If you would like to help with translating the project, add the following files by copying and modifying another translation:

 * user/pages/99.imprint/default.XX.md
 * user/pages/99.privacy/default.XX.md